Liangyu5wu/Vertex0/ml_algr/README.md

 # Vertex Time Prediction Models

-A modular framework for training transformer-based models for vertex time prediction in experimental particle physics.
+A modular framework for training transformer-based models for vertex t0 prediction with LAr Calorimeter in the ATLAS experiment.

 ## Project Structure